OceaneVilleneuve/oceanevilleneuve/README.md

    I’m currently working on an app with some friends call MEETSICIANS 🎸.
   </li>
   <li>
-   I’m currently learning Ruby on Rails and React.
+   I’m currently learning Ruby on Rails, React and Wordpress.
   </li>
   <li>
    I’m looking for my **first job** as a Front-end or fullstack dev.